- Ph.D. in Cultural and Educational Policy Studies – Loyola University Chicago 2005

 - B.A. in Political Science – University of Notre Dame 1992

-Kevin Gary is an Associate Professor and Chair of the Education Department.
+Kevin Gary is a Professor and Chair of the Education Department.
 He has a Ph.D. in cultural and educational policy studies from Loyola University Chicago with a focus in the philosophy of education and an M.A. in systematic theology from the University of Notre Dame.
 His teaching experience includes 10 years of teaching theology at Loyola Academy High School in Wilmette, Ill.; seven years as professor of education and philosophy at Goshen College in Goshen, Indiana; 5 years as professor of education at Valparaiso University in Valparaiso, Indiana; and one year as faculty director of Goshen College’s international studies program in Lima, Perú.